sourya-poudel/Messitronics/README.md

 Flux: https://bit.ly/2Yjrczf

-ESP8266 Remote Control Car Schematics:
-Here is the schematics/ Circuit Diagram of the ESP8266 WiFi Remote Control Car.
-For the motor driver, I used L298N.
-This is a high power motor driver capable of running 5V to 35V DC Motor at a maximum of 25W.

-We will use 3S, 12V Li-Po Battery so the maximum output per channel will be around 2A.
-So, It is more than enough to drive this TT Motors.

-remote control car schematic
-Schematics of Wifi Control Car.
 Simple Steps for making the WiFi Control Car
 Step 1
 First Cut an MDF or any kind of Board in a Preferred Dimension such as 14CM x 10CM.
 Make sure that all the edges are cut in equal.